zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/wilburn.md

 organization: University of Utah
 position: Software Developer
 website: /team/wilburn/
-interests: "Machine Learning, Devops, Full Stack"
+interests: "Developing high quality software, mentoring students"
 # stuff below can be ignored if you don't use the group website for your private website
 gs:
 github: https://github.com/JackWilb